-District Superintendent 1405 12th Avenue Delano, CA 93215 (661) 721-5000
+Assistant Superintendent of Human Resources 1405 12th Avenue Delano, CA 93215 (661) 721-5000

 The compliance officer who receives a complaint may assign another compliance officer to investigate and resolve the complaint.
 The compliance officer shall promptly notify the complainant and respondent, if applicable, if another compliance officer is assigned to the complaint.